 The regulations make it plain that transfers of services do come under TUPE Regulations, as well as transfers of businesses.
 However, they also make it easier to transfer insolvent businesses, by providing for agreement on changes to employment contracts to preserve employment.
 The question of how the TUPE Regulations will apply, and whether you can use the 'economic, technical and organisational' ('ETO') exemption, will depend on the particular facts and circumstances of the transfer of the business.
 Take legal advice.

 If the TUPE Regulations apply to the take-over, you would risk liability for unfair dismissal.
-An employer may avoid liability for a dismissal in a TUPE transfer if he dismisses for an 'economic, technical or organisational' ('ETO') reason (also see 15).
+An employer may avoid liability for a dismissal in a TUPE transfer if they dismiss for an 'economic, technical or organisational' ('ETO') reason (also see 15).
 However, if the purpose of the redundancy exercise was to 'cherry-pick' employees, then this would not constitute a genuine ETO reason.

 Statutory redundancy pay is paid gross to the employee (that is, tax free).
 It may be possible to pay any additional severance pay without deduction of tax and NICs, but it will depend on the terms of the employment contract and any agreed terms of severance.
 Take legal advice.